spareinetrip/stremula-1/EXTERNAL_CACHE_SETUP.md

 ### Troubleshooting

 **Cache not loading?**
-- Check your Access Key ID is correct
+- Check your API key is correct
 - Verify bin IDs are correct
 - Check JSONBin.io service status